 For students who live in the following region, the must pay tax on the membership; Arizona, California, Florida, Kentucky, Michigan, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, West Virginia or Wisconsin.

-Ans.: Amazon Student has a referral program that pays $5 to both the student being referred and the student who refers them.
+Amazon Student has a referral program that pays $5 to both the student being referred and the student who refers them.
 There are requirements for how you deliver the invite to a fellow student, by sharing a link on social media or by using Amazon’s email form to send the invite.
+Other benefits are listed above.

-Ans.: If you don’t have an Amazon account, start by setting one up a student account here.
+If you don’t have an Amazon account, start by setting one up a student account Here.
 It’s free, but you will have to register a credit card so that Amazon has a way to charge you for purchases.

 You’ll also have to verify that you are a student.
 A college-issued email address ending in .edu qualifies you.
 (It’s just for receiving a confirmation email from Amazon and doesn’t have to be the address you use for your Amazon account).